Embedding Google Pixel into festival culture, positioning it as THE phone for music fans

 Defined positioning and overall campaign approach

-Led concept and direction for the experiential activation
+Led concept, direction, and design for the experiential activation

 Partnered with the ECD on broadcast extension